The details

 Studying online gives you the freedom to study when and where it suits you – at home, during your lunch hour or anywhere else you have internet access.

 Our courses are delivered through a virtual learning environment (VLE) instead of a traditional campus.
-This means you will have access to your study materials 24/7, including:
+This means you’ll have access to your study materials 24/7, including:

 • multimedia lecturecasts made up of written content, short videos, animation, audio recordings, infographics, short tests and mini-assignments